mordak/playbook-dev-tools/bootstrap/gcc/gcc/gcc/config/sparc/sparc.md

 		      (const_int 4)))])

-;; For __builtin_setjmp we need to flush register windows iff the function ;; calls alloca as well, because otherwise the register window might be ;; saved after %sp adjustment and thus setjmp would crash (define_expand "builtin_setjmp_setup"
+;; For __builtin_setjmp we need to flush register windows iff the function ;; calls alloca as well, because otherwise the current register window might ;; be saved after the %sp adjustment and thus setjmp would crash.
+(define_expand "builtin_setjmp_setup"
   [(match_operand 0 "register_operand" "r")]
   ""